 The monthly employee contribution for coverage under Board group medical and dental plans shall be as set forth on the attached schedule.
 The Board established an IRS §125 Plan that treats employee contributions as pre-tax payments.
 As of July 1, 2007, a Working Spouse Provision is also being continued.
 Spouses of employees who (1) are employed and (2) are eligible for any other employer sponsored health coverage costing less than \$150.00 per month (least expensive option from that employer) cannot be enrolled as a dependent under the CPS health plan unless he/she also selects his/her employer's health care plan.
+The parties agree for the purposes of defining eligibility under CPS's healthcare benefits plans, the term "spouse" shall include both opposite-sex and same-sex spouses as determined under applicable state law at the time and location that the marriage was entered into.
 The CPS health plan will include coordination of benefits (COB) equal to the current COB provision in place.
 In such cases, however, employees may continue to cover their spouses under the Board's Family or Employee + 1 plans, subject to COB.
 CPS will conduct another dependent eligibility audit.
 If a spouse is not subject to the Working Spouse Provisions due to items (1) and/or (2) above not being met, the Spousal Premiums shown in the Spousal Premium section below will continue to apply, as set forth on the schedule.

+Employee Contribution

-Employee Contribution (Medical Plan)
+(Medical Plan)